 Not to mention, it’s extremely easy to clean and helps your weekly cage cleanings go much faster and smoother.

-If you haven’t seen these liners for chinchilla cages, check out these fleece liners here.
+If you haven’t seen these liners for chinchilla cages, check out these fleece liners here (Link to Amazon)

 They would be the perfect liners I recommend and the ones I currently use myself.